 Broadcast from 2010 to 2014, Toute la vérité series immerses us in the daily life of a team of Crown prosecutors.
-We follow with interest the cases that this team of lawyers must defend, but we are also completely immersed in their private lives.
+We follow with interest in the cases that this team of lawyers must defend, but we are also completely immersed in their private lives.
 We know all about their friendships, bickering, loves and family problems.
 The authors, Annie Piérard and Bernard Dansereau, definitely had a lot to tell.

 Many were disappointed to hear the end of this realistic and touching series.
 The audience was attached to the characters and Toute la vérité garnered impressive ratings every week.

 Our Voxlog solution has already made an appearance in Tout la vérité, as the episodes were shot in real courthouses.

 After a sex scandal and a history of corruption, Cook County State’s Attorney Peter Florrick finds himself behind bars.
 His wife Alicia, who had been taking care of her two children at home for 13 years, was forced to look for a job to support her family.
 She returned to work as a lawyer in a prominent Chicago law firm.

 Since the premiere in 2009 and till the end, the television series The Good Wife has been acclaimed by audiences and critics alike.
 You’re sure to fall in love with it!

 Picture: Vanity Fair